NECPA Logo and Young Adults Sitting on Grass

 Funding Acknowledgements

-The NECPA is funded 6% by the Strategic Prevention Framework- Partnerships for Success grant (5H79SP083671-02) through the Substance Abuse and Mental Health Services Administration, contracted through the Nebraska Department of Health and Human Services, Division of Behavioral Health.
-The NECPA received a sub-award of $50,000 for the funding period 10/01/2024 - 09/30/2025 through the Nebraska Department of Health and Services (DHHS), Division of Behavioral Health.
+The NECPA is funded at 17% by the Strategic Prevention Framework- Partnerships for Success grant (5H79SP083671-02) through the Substance Abuse and Mental Health Services Administration, contracted through the Nebraska Department of Health and Human Services, Division of Behavioral Health.
+The NECPA received a sub-award of $50,000 for the funding period 10/01/2024 - 09/30/2025.

-The NECPA is funded 29% by the National Highway Traffic Safety Administration (NHTSA), contracted through the Nebraska Department of Transportation, Highway Safety Office.
+The NECPA is funded at 77% by the National Highway Traffic Safety Administration (NHTSA), contracted through the Nebraska Department of Transportation, Highway Safety Office.
 The NECPA received a sub-award of $225,000 for the funding period 10/01/2024 - 09/30/2025.

 No non-federal sources of funding support this program.
-The contents of this website reflect the views of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HHS, SAMHSA, Center of Substance Abuse Treatment, DHHS, NDOT-HSO, or Region 6 Behavioral Healthcare.
+The contents of this website reflect the views of the author(s) and do not necessarily represent the official views of, nor an endorsement by HHS, SAMHSA, Center of Substance Abuse Treatment, DHHS, NDOT-HSO, or Region 5 and Region 6 Behavioral Healthcare.

 Nebraska DHHS Logo